-You may contact the SRP Water Contact Center at (602) 236-3333 to request a map of your neighborhood system or schedule an appointment with one of SRP's water delivery specialists to learn more about irrigation.
+You may also contact us at (602) 236-3333 to request a map of your neighborhood system or schedule an appointment with one of SRP's field services liaisons to learn more about irrigation.
 These services are available at no cost.

 3. Sign up for water.

-There are three ways to order water: online, by calling the SRP Water Contact Center at (602) 236-3333, and through the Recurring Order Program.
+There are three ways to order water: online, by calling us at (602) 236-3333, and through the Recurring Order Program.

 If you choose not to irrigate for any delivery period, call us at (602) 236-3333 to let us know or login to My Account and follow these instructions.